 The challenges with a prior knowledge approach

-The domain experts are tremendously important when establishing prior knowledge approaches.
+The domain experts are extremely important when establishing prior knowledge approaches.
 The domain experts are used to set up the rules for the knowledge-based systems.
-The challenge is the same as always when people are involved:
+However, the challenges are always the same when people are involved:

 - Experience of domain experts